yahav123456/K8S-Project/README.md

 4. **Integrate Jenkins with Kubernetes**
     - Connected Jenkins to Kubernetes by configuring the Kubernetes cloud settings and using the kubeconfig credentials defined within Jenkins.
+    - **The kubeconfig file details are located in the .kube directory at the following path: C:/Users/Username/.kube**

    ![צילום מסך 2024-05-27 100349](https://github.com/yahav123456/k8s_project/assets/166650066/47aa4b48-3f78-4125-a9e1-e2a9331c9878)